fomalhaut88/uqoin-client/README.md

 A command line tool to interact with nodes of Uqoin ecosystem.
 It supports working with wallets, sending transactions, mining.
-The data of the application is stored in disk and encrypted with AES-128 so you need to enter the password every time to run a command.
+The data of the application is stored on disk encrypted with AES-128 so you need to enter the password every time to run a command.

 ## Quick start